What is Image SEO? How to Optimize Website Images to Boost Ranking

 XML Sitemaps and Using Image CDNs

-Without getting farther into the techno weeds, so to speak, XML image sitemaps and image CDNs are also great image optimization tools.
+Without getting further into the techno weeds, so to speak, XML image sitemaps and image CDNs are also great image optimization tools.
 An XML sitemap basically lists all of the most important pages on your site, and gives search engines a better idea of the structure of your site.
-Adding images to yours could help boost your image SEO.
+Adding images to your site could help boost your image SEO.

 An image CDN (content delivery network) will help get your images to users as fast as possible.
 Cloudflare is a free CDN that will help you organize how your images load.
 Again, speed is important to reduce bounce rate, which, in turn, will help your ranking.